 Certain viruses have been linked to cancer, but are preventable through vaccination.
-Talk to your health hcare professional about the age recommendations for HPV vaccines.
-In the U.S., approximately one-third of liver cancers are linked to the Hepatitis B virus (HBV) and Hepatitis C virus (HCV).
+Talk to your health care professional about the age recommendations for HPV vaccines.
+In the U.S., approximately one-third of liver cancers are linked to the hepatitis B virus (HBV) and hepatitis C virus (HCV).
 An HBV vaccination is available and is recommended for babies, older children who were not vaccinated earlier and adults who are at risk for HBV infection.

 Talk to your health care professional about cancer screening.
 Some tests can help detect cancer early, when treatment is more likely to be successful, and some can also detect precancerous conditions before they become cancer.
 While screening has been proven to save lives, screening guidelines aren’t always “one size fits all.”